steve12345585/SnipeOffice/sdext/source/pdfimport/README.md

 images etc).
 These form a series of commands on stdout, and binary data (mostly images) on stderr.
 This does make adding debugging tricky.

-- *wrapper/* contains the LibreOffice glue that execs the *xpdfimport* binary and parses the stream.
+- *wrapper/* contains the SnipeOffice glue that execs the *xpdfimport* binary and parses the stream.
 It also sets up password entry for protected PDFs.
 After parsing the keyword and then any data that should be with the keyword, this layer than calls into the following